-As required by the new ESM registration standard, three of the clinical studies must be submitted to the Board for assessment after you have completed at least 25 hours of supervised practice.
+As required by the Registration standard: Endorsement for scheduled medicines, three of the clinical studies must be submitted to the Board for assessment after you have completed at least 25 hours of supervised practice.

-Further information about the initial assessment is in the new ESM guidelines (see 2.2.7 Assessment - Initial assessment of clinical studies), published on the Board's website.
+Further information about the initial assessment is in the Guidelines: Endorsement for scheduled medicines (see 2.2.7 Assessment - Initial assessment of clinical studies), published on the Endorsement for scheduled medicines page.